 Trude Hogseth Felde works for The Norwegian Gaming Authority.
 She has a Master degree in Law, and has worked for the Norwegian Gaming Authority since August 2001.
 Her special area is regulation of the Norwegian market, Internet gaming, EU gambling regulation and social gaming/gambling.

-Paul has completed the Australian Institute of Company Directors, Company Directors Course and holds a Bachelor of Arts (Politics), a Bachelor of Laws, a Master of Legal Studies, and a Master of Law & Management.
+Paul has a Bachelor of Arts (Politics), Bachelor of Laws, Master of Legal Studies, and Master of Law & Management.

 Chairman, Pokagon Band Gaming Commission

 Bruce Molnar is an enrolled member of the federally recognized Pokagon Band of Potawatomi Indians of Indiana and Michigan.

 Molnar was named as a Commissioner for the Pokagon Band Gaming Commission in September 2008 and currently serves as Chairman on the three member tribal gaming commission with offices at New Buffalo, Michigan U.S.A.